 Established in 1997, the Toronto Film Critics Association is comprised of Toronto-based journalists and broadcasters who specialize in film criticism and commentary.
-The founding members of the TFCA were Cameron Bailey, Angie Baldarrasse, Gemma Files, Marc Glassman, Peter Howell, Brian D. Johnson, Liam Lacey, Norm Wilner, and Wyndam Wise.
+The founding members of the TFCA were Cameron Bailey, Angie Baldassarre, Gemma Files, Marc Glassman, Peter Howell, Brian D. Johnson, Liam Lacey, Norm Wilner, and Wyndham Wise.
 All major dailies, weeklies, and a variety of other print, online, and broadcast outlets are represented.

 The TFCA is affiliated with the International Federation of Film Critics (FIPRESCI).
 Our members have sat on critics’ juries in Cannes, Berlin, Venice, Toronto, Miami, Palm Springs, Chicago, Pusan, Moscow, Amsterdam, London and Vienna, among others.

-Every year, the TFCA presents awards for Best Picture; Best Director; Best Actor; Best Actor; Best Supporting Actor; Best Supporting Actor; Best Screenplay (to be divided into award for both Adapted and Original in 2023); Best First Feature, the Allan King Documentary Award, Best Foreign Language Film, Best Animated Film, and the Rogers Best Canadian Film Award, which offers a $100,000 purse courtesy of Rogers–the largest cash prize in Canadian film.
+Every year, the TFCA presents awards for Best Picture; Best Director; Best Actor; Best Actor; Best Supporting Actor; Best Supporting Actor; Best Screenplay (to be divided into award for both Adapted and Original in 2023); Best First Feature; the Allan King Documentary Award; Best International Feature; Best Animated Feature; and Rogers Best Canadian Film, which offers a $100,000 purse courtesy of Rogers–the largest cash prize in Canadian film.

-When appropriate, the Association also presents the Clyde Gilmour Award to a Canadian who has enriched the understanding and appreciation of film in this country, the Jay Scott Prize for an emerging Canadian artist, and the Cineplex Emerging Critic Award.
+When appropriate, the Association also presents the Company 3 Luminary Award to a Canadian who has enriched the understanding and appreciation of film in this country, the Stella Artois Jay Scott Prize for an emerging Canadian artist, and the Telefilm Canada Emerging Critic Award.